The Hero Visits

 "… Ask Ichika."

-I decided to leave explaining it to Rokuko to Ichika.
+For now, I decided to dump the explanation to Rokuko onto Ichika.

 Changing Niku's guild registration name cost thirty silver coins, but we were able to complete the change procedure at the branch office without any issues.